pragmaticindustries/calver-release-action/README.md

 ### Outputs

-- version: generated version string (currently only `YYYY.0M.0D.MINOR` is supported)
+- version: generated version string (currently only `YYYY.0M.0D.MINOR` is supported and GitHub Action Runner's timezone is used)
 - url: GitHub url for the published release

 ### Example